jovenwayfarer/EEGclassification/README.md

 )<br/>
 criterion = nn.BCEWithLogitsLoss()<br/>

-# Data
-We were provided with data of 80 healthy participants, overall 12000 trials, 39 trials.
-50% of trials trials for left and 50% for right hand.
-We have done band pass filter(10-14Hz), Segmentation: 0.75-3.5 sec and 0-8.0 sec, Splitting to train and test sets - 80/20 and for feature extraction: CSP on train set (6 features).
-We are not allowed to upload data and use outside of the class.
 # Authors
 Aslan Ubingazhibov - Computer Science, Nazarbayev University, aslan.ubinagzhibov@nu.edu.kz <br/>
 Yernar Zhetpissov - Robotics and Mechatronics, Nazarbayev University, yernar.zhetpissov@nu.edu.kz<br/>